-1. The needs oriented horse.
+1. The needs-oriented horse.

 The needs oriented horse can often be the most trouble for unaware handlers.
-The needs motivated horse cares about the food ration, exactly how many squirts of bug spray you dispensed on his legs, and if his boots are put on just right.
+The needs-motivated horse cares about the food ration, exactly how many squirts of bug spray you’ve dispensed on his legs, and if his boots are put on just right.
 He must feel like his needs are being met before he can settle down into a relationship with you.
 This comes out in various ways.
-He might be an obsessive compulsive eater on the trail.
-Believe it or not, the horse that does this, does not know when or where he’ll be able to eat ever again.
-He does not know that you have everything under control, and this makes the need driven horse anxious.
-Needs driven horses also have a hard time
+He might be an obsessive-compulsive eater on the trail.
+Believe it or not, the horse that does this does not know where or when he’ll be able to eat ever again.
+He does not know that you have everything under control, and this makes the need-driven horse anxious.
+Needs-driven horses also have a hard time

-2. The experience driven horse.
+2. The experience-driven horse.

-3. The acceptance motivated horse.
+3. The acceptance-motivated horse.

 So what is the best thing to do for each horse?
 Have you been misjudging your horse based on your own motivations?
 What can you do to live harmoniously with these horses without losing your own individuality?

 1. Take care of their needs first, and they’ll take care of yours!